 The first two chapters of Genesis are two accounts of God creating the heavens and the earth.
-In the first, He formed the creation and then populated it, calling it very good.
+In the first, he formed the creation and then populated it, calling it very good.
 And, at the end of the creative week, he made humans in his image and commissioned them to rule over the other living creatures as his vice-regent.
-In the second account, God forms a man and placed him into a garden as its caretaker.
+In the second account, God formed a man and placed him in a garden as its caretaker.
 In the center of the garden were two trees, one of which was forbidden to the man.
 God formed a woman out of the man as his helper.
 And all was good in the world.
 Alas, it was not to last.
 Chapter 3 looks at the fall of man and his exile from the garden.

 In brief, this chapter opens with an introduction to another character in the story; the serpent.
 This serpent challenged the woman concerning God’s directive about the forbidden tree and claimed that God was lying to them.
 They would not die when they eat from it.
 God was just trying to hold them back from reaching their potential.
 He knew that when they ate from that tree, they would be like God.

 The woman was convinced, took from the tree, and ate.
-Then she gave it to the man and he also ate.
-When they did, suddenly they realized they were naked and made fig coverings for themselves.
+Then she gave it to the man, and he also ate.
+When they did, suddenly, they realized they were naked and made fig coverings for themselves.
 Soon, God came walking in the garden to meet with them, and they hid.
 They were not like God now.
 Instead, they were ashamed to be with him.

 After God asked them if they had eaten from the forbidden tree, they confessed they had, although they did not accept responsibility for their action.
 As a result, each of the three participants in this drama was notified of the consequences of their actions.
 The man and woman are driven from the garden.
-And a guard was then placed at the entrance to the garden to prevent access to the tree of life.
+And a guard was then placed at the entrance to the garden to prevent access to the Tree of Life.

 So who is this serpent that is introduced at the beginning of this chapter?
 The only description of it given here is that it is very crafty, and it can talk.
 It was also clearly seeking to cause a division between God and humanity.
 This serpent is typically associated with Satan.
 But many also see it as an actual snake.
 A snake that could talk.
 And, based on its curse, a snake that could walk.

 Regardless of who, or what, you understand the serpent to be, it is clearly seeking to disrupt life in the garden and the harmony between God and the humans he has charged with caring for the garden and ruling over the earth.
 The serpent, however, did not force Eve, and then Adam, to eat from the forbidden tree.
 That was a choice they made for themselves.
-What the serpent did was to sow doubt in their minds.
+What the serpent did was sow doubt in their minds.
 And then watch that seed germinate and sprout into disobedience.

 The Nature of the Temptation